Azure/AppService/_posts/2022-11-09-multi-region-web-app.md

 ])
 param frontDoorSkuName string = 'Standard_AzureFrontDoor'

-@description('The IP range used to restrict access to the SCM/advanced tool site.
-Be sure to change this to your IP address.') param ipRange string = '0.0.0.0/0'
+@description('The IP range used to restrict access to the SCM/advanced tool site.') param ipRange string = '0.0.0.0/0'

 var appServicePlanName = 'AppServicePlan'